-HSBC Viet Nam conducts debt restructure, exemption or reduction of interest and fees, retention of debt category to assist borrowers affected by the Covid-19 pandemic in accordance with Circular No. 01/2020/TT-NHNN dated 13 March 2020 and Circular No. 03/2021/TT-NHNN dated 02 April 2021 and Circular No. 14/2021/TT-NHNN dated 07 September 2021.
-Since 24 May 2023, HSBC Viet Nam conducts debt restructure, retention of debt category to assist borrowers have dificulty in business and in payment capacity for loans served for living purpose in accordance with Circular No. 02/2023/TT-NHNN dated 23 Apr 2023.
+HSBC Viet Nam has conducted debt restructure, exemption or reduction of interest and fees, retention of debt category to assist borrowers affected by the Covid-19 pandemic in accordance with Circular No. 01/2020/TT-NHNN dated 13 March 2020 and Circular No. 03/2021/TT-NHNN dated 02 April 2021 and Circular No. 14/2021/TT-NHNN dated 07 September 2021.
+Since 24 May 2023, HSBC Viet Nam conducts debt restructure, retention of debt category to assist borrowers have dificulty in business and in payment capacity for loans served for living purpose in accordance with Circular No. 02/2023/TT-NHNN dated 23 Apr 2023 amended by Circular 06/2024/TT-NHNN dated 18Jun2024.
 The moratorium support is subject to clients' request and the bank's internal credit assessment.

-3. List of independent credit rating agencies used for Capital Adequacy Ratio calculation HSBC Viet Nam uses independent credit rating issued by Moody's, Fitch and Standard & Poor's to identify credit risk weight for the receivables from financial institutions.
+3. List of independent credit rating agencies used for Capital Adequacy Ratio calculation HSBC Viet Nam uses independent credit rating issued by International Credit of rating agencies such as Moody's, Fitch and Standard & Poor's.